kiarashazp/wish-api/README.md

 The user can reset his password when he forgot the password during login.

-When the forgotten password is called and the email is given, an email is sent to the user with Google SMTP and the user must enter the number sent to be able to change the password.
+When the forgotten password is called, and the email is given, an email is sent to the user with Google SMTP and the user must enter the number sent to be able to change the password.

 a user can create-Read-delete-update on wish.